bethsmith0623/SEI-CC_4/work/w10/d1/03-04-realtime-with-socket-io/realtime-with-socket-io.md

 - Using [ES2015's Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), we can pass in an object as an argument and that object's properties will be assigned to the listed variables.

-- Note also that an `initials` variable is has been added to hold the user's initials that initiated the message.
+- Note also that an `initials` variable has been added to hold the user's initials that initiated the message.

 ---
 ### Displaying Circles - Client Code (cont.)